Paraphraser/PiBuilder/README.md

 	$ ~/PiBuilder/boot/scripts/02_setup.sh
 	```

 	The 02 script runs to completion and reboots your Raspberry Pi.
-The 02 script also disables IPv6 so, from this point onwards, you can omit the `-4` parameter from SSH commands.

 <a name="runScript03"></a>
 #### Script 03